smglsn12/ML_XAS_EELS/README.md

 The remaining files in this repo are the small datasets included for visualization purposes.

-Of the three directories, two contain spectra analyzed by this work (Cu_deconvolved_spectra and xas paper) and the third contains the saved plots from "Paper_Figures.ipynb" and the final figure files
+Of the four directories, two contain spectra analyzed by this work (Cu_deconvolved_spectra and xas paper), the third contains the saved plots from "Paper_Figures.ipynb" and the final figure files, and the fourth contains the scripts used to generate the data used by this work.
+The data files can be found at https://drive.google.com/drive/folders/1PMA64D8Tp_7IHIMkW1qwfI_5VwbLawMT?usp=sharing

 Relevant versions:
 python version 3.10.12